Ann Veronica: Synopsis

 Capes decides to throw over his employment at the college in order to live with Ann Veronica, and they enjoy a glorious "honeymoon" in the Alps.
 A final chapter shows the happy couple four years and four months later living in London.
 Capes has become a successful playwright, and Ann Veronica is pregnant and has reconciled with her family.

 Reception

+H. G. Wells presented this manuscript to his usual publisher Macmillan Publishers who refused to publish it due to its inappropriate nature.
+Wells was forced to find an alternative publisher for this manuscript which he did in T. Fisher Unwin.

 Ann Veronica created a sensation when published in the autumn of 1909 because of the feminist sensibilities of the heroine and also because of the affair Wells was having with Amber Reeves, the woman who inspired the novel's eponymous character.

 Although the novel now seems very tame, Ann Veronica was considered a scandalous work by many in its day and was denounced as "capable of poisoning the minds of those who read it" by The Spectator.

 Ann Veronica was included in the Modern Library in 1917, the year the publishing company was founded.
 Subsequent Modern Library editions were published in 1926, 1928, and 1933.